danog/MadelineProtoDocs/docs/docs/UPDATES.md

 `getUpdates` will **greatly slow down your bot** if used directly inside of PHP code.

 **Only use the [event handler](#async-event-driven) when writing a MadelineProto bot**, because update handling in the **event handler** is completely parallelized and non-blocking.

+`getUpdates` must **only** be used when consuming MadelineProto updates from another programming language, like for example **Javascript**.

+If your bot is written in PHP, [use the event handler, instead](https://docs.madelineproto.xyz/docs/UPDATES.html).

 ```php
 $MadelineProto = new \danog\MadelineProto\API('bot.madeline');